 Undergraduate students have a support structure within the College dedicated to them.
 The Lead Undergraduate Tutor, Lead Youth Ministry Tutor and Undergraduate Student Support staff member provide student support and host events to build community amongst the student body.
 In addition, an alumna attends Teaching Weeks to meet with and support students.
-The College hosts an annual retreat day, as well as evening events in Teaching Weeks, so that students can have fun and connect with one another.
+The College hosts an annual retreat weekend, as well as evening events in Teaching Weeks, so that students can have fun and connect with one another.

 Once students are enrolled, they are granted access to our online learning platform, Moodle.
 This is a great tool, catered to each student’s bespoke needs, with module guides, student handbooks, assignment schedules, reading lists – everything they might need to excel as a student at St Mellitus College.

 We know that many students who begin their studies with us are somewhat daunted about academic study.
 For some, it is their first venture into Higher Education.
 For others, it has been many years since they engaged in formal study.
-St Mellitus College is fully committed to supporting students through their academic work, and while the primary point of contact is their Formation Group tutor, who will offer encouragement, advice and support with their studies and assignments, the College also offers an optional Study Skills course, spread throughout the year.
+St Mellitus College is fully committed to supporting students through their academic work, and while the primary point of contact is their Formation Group tutor, who will offer encouragement, advice and support with their studies and assignments, the College also offers an optional Academic Development course, spread throughout the year.

 SpLDs (Specific Learning Difficulties), including dyslexia and dyspraxia, are learning difficulties which affect approximately 10% of the general population.
 This is mirrored in the student population at St Mellitus College where 8 – 10% of students in each year group are dyslexic.
 A smaller proportion of students are dyspraxic.
 St Mellitus College is committed to enabling students with these learning difficulties to access its programmes without being disadvantaged and therefore makes reasonable adjustments to programmes in order to enable such students to participate without disadvantage.
 Tailored packages of support are also available according to the needs of the individual students.
 St Mellitus College is committed to making reasonable adjustments to ensure students can study with us.